docker/app/README.md

 version: latest
 ```

-Then modify the Compose file in the `.dockerapp` folder, adding in the variables.
+Then modify the Compose file section in `hello.dockerapp`, adding in the variables.

 ```yaml
 version: '3.2'